ember91/vrt_tools_cmd/README.md

 vrt_split signal.vrt
 ```
 Results in output files `signal_ABABABAB.vrt` and `signal_12345678.vrt` with all packets from the original file with stream ID *0xABABABAB* in the first and all packets with stream ID *0x12345678* in the second output file.

+### VRT Merge

+Merges multiple VRT files into a single file and sorts them by time.
+Assumes packets in input files are ordered by time stamps.

 ### Prerequisites